Diocese of Jefferson City

-The Diocese of Jefferson City (Dioecesis Civitatis Jeffersoniensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the state of Missouri in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of St. Louis.

-The mother church of the Diocese of Jefferson City is the Cathedral of Saint Joseph in Jefferson City.
+The Diocese of Jefferson City (Dioecesis Civitatis Jeffersoniensis) is a diocese of the Catholic Church in the state of Missouri in the United States.
+It is a suffragan diocese of the metropolitan Archdiocese of St. Louis.
+The mother church is the Cathedral of Saint Joseph in Jefferson City.
+The bishop is Ralph O'Donnell.

 Statistics

 As of 2023, the Diocese of Jefferson City had 93 parishes and nine missions.
 The diocese had 77 active diocesan priests, 18 priests from other dioceses, 27 nuns and 101 permanent deacons.
 The Catholic population was over 76,200.

 The diocese consists of 38 counties in mainly rural northeastern and central Missouri, and includes the urban areas of Columbia and Jefferson City.

 History

 1600 to 1800

-The first Catholic presence in present-day Missouri was that of the Jesuit missionary Reverend Jacques Marquette in 1673, who stopped in Perry County while voyaging down the Mississippi River.
-In present-day Hannibal, the first Catholic masses were celebrated by the Belgian missionary, Reverend Louis Hennepin, in 1680.
+The first Catholic presence in present-day Missouri was that of the Jesuit missionary Jacques Marquette in 1673, who stopped in Perry County while voyaging down the Mississippi River.
+In present-day Hannibal, the first Catholic masses were celebrated by the Belgian missionary, Louis Hennepin, in 1680.
 During this period, the few Catholics in the region were under the jurisdiction of the Diocese of San Cristobal de la Habana, based in Havana, Cuba.

-French-Canadian settlers established St. Genevieve, the first parish in the archdiocese, in 1759 in Ste.
+French-Canadian settlers established St. Genevieve, the first parish in the diocese, in 1759 in Ste.
 Genevieve.
 With the end of the French and Indian War in 1763, Spain took control of the French territories west of the Mississippi River.
 In 1793, after the American Revolution, Pope Pius VI erected the Diocese of Louisiana and the Two Floridas, based in New Orleans.
 It encompassed all the Spanish territories on the continent, including the Missouri area.
 Due to politics in Europe, the new diocese did not receive a bishop until 1815.